Vincent Hognon: Metz

 In August 2018, Hognon was hired at Nancy's local rivals Metz as an assistant to Frédéric Antonetti.
 When Antonetti returned to his native Corsica on short notice due to his wife's illness, Antonetti became interim manager, beginning his term on 17 December with a 2–0 win at Valenciennes.
 After winning promotion to Ligue 1 as champions, he was confirmed as coach while his predecessor became general manager.

 Hognon's first Ligue 1 game as manager was a 1–1 draw at Strasbourg on 11 August 2019.
 The season was abandoned with ten games remaining due to the COVID-19 pandemic, with Metz in 15th.
 On 12 October 2020, Antonetti – widowed in July – replaced Hognon, who declined the opportunity to remain as assistant.

 Hesperange

 On 22 June 2021, Hognon was hired on a contract of undisclosed length by Hesperange, who had finished the previous season third in the Luxembourg National Division.
 His first game was his first in European competition, a 1–0 loss at Slovenia's Domžale on 8 July in the UEFA Europa Conference League first qualifying round, followed a week later by elimination after a 1–1 draw in the second leg.
 He was fired on 19 September, having won three and drawn two of six league games.

 Grenoble

 Hognon returned to Ligue 2 on 29 December 2021, being hired by 16th-placed Grenoble.
 He missed his debut, a 1–0 loss at home to Auxerre on 8 January, due to COVID; eight days later he led the team to a goalless draw away to Guingamp.
 The team finished the season in 15th.
+His team reached the quarter-finals of the Coupe de France in 2022–23, their first such achievement in 14 years.